joel-mainey/joel-mainey/README.md

 I recently graduated with a bachelor's in information technology and am interested in getting a junior software developer position.

-My passions are front-end website development and .NET Android/IOS development.
+My passions are front-end website development and .NET mobile development.

 Project Resume: https://incandescent-choux-757d2b.netlify.app